chrislo27/RHRE0/README.md

 This tool should allow you to create Rhythm Heaven audio remixes more easily.
 It is not perfect, but should be much easier for anyone to pick up and make remixes!

-Games included:

-Tap Troupe

-Lockstep

-Donk-Donk

-Munchy Monk

-Controls:

-- Read the README in the download!